-Starting a new fitness routine, whether you're a total beginner to workouts, are ready to move from home to the gym or are coming back after a hiatus, can be intimidating.
-So, we tapped Jessie Fiedler, CPT, to provide some workout tips for beginners.
+Starting a new fitness routine, whether you’re a total beginner to workouts, trying something new as you recommit to wellness in the new year, are ready to move from home to the gym or are coming back after a hiatus, can be intimidating.
+So, we tapped Jessie Fiedler, CPT, to provide some workout tips for beginners to help you create a workout plan.

 How do I start working out?